Third Draft Extension Course Details

 It is Roland’s experience that this is the point in the process where many stories start to realise their full potential.

 “I will be completely honest and come out of the closet and declare that I have been full of doubt that any of our stories would ever hit the shelves with any degree of success.
 But I was wrong.
 Everyone’s writing has taken off.
 The quantum leaps in sentence structure, pacing and vocabulary would be impressive enough.
 But more, the emotion, the subtlety of plot and the development character are an order of magnitude better.
 I now see that all are within a whisker of publication.”
 Gilbert Mane

 "Everyone's work is now alive and much harder to put down."
 Clare Gillies

 "The voice of each writer is much clearer and confident; there is a sense of finding and settling down with the voice.
 There is a shift from being a slave to language to owning it.
 This is really satisfying to see.”
 Wallace Lee

+The feedback is more intense and demanding and the cumulative effect on everyone’s writing is profound.
 By the time everyone submits their 20,000 words, you will be amazed how far your own writing and that of your class mates has evolved.